 We need to stand out as there are so many websites out there offering news.
 When we created this we tried to switch it up.
 Our main focal point is reviewing shows, movies, and video games all comic related.
 We publish news, but our news mainly comes in the form of our opinion – or what we think of it.
 We offer exclusive articles such as Superfights, Lists, and more to come.
 Including a future podcast series.

-Daniel Lewandowski, Phil Weaver, Rebecca Lewandowski, Perry Wyatt & Adam Grunther.
+Daniel Lewandowski, Phil Weaver, and Rebecca Lewandowski.
 You can see more in the about section.

 Very simple, ads create revenue for us to continue running the website.
 Truth be told, it isn’t a lot.
 Most of the site and the development costs are generally paid for by the founders of the Comic Universe.
 By running ads, we’re able to bring some of that revenue back to fund the hosting, domain, and bring better content to the site.
 This is why on sites like ours, and many more, we do please ask you to switch Adblock off when you’re browsing our website.
 Of course, we can only ask and will understand completely if you felt the need to continue using it.